-Operation Add Delete Update <security-settings></security-settings> Deleting it means delete the whole security settings from the running broker.
+Operation Add Delete Update <security-settings></security-settings> X (at most one element is allowed) Deleting it means delete the whole security settings from the running broker.
 N/A

-Operation Add Delete Update <security-setting></security-setting> Adding one element means adding a new set of security roles for an address in the running broker Deleting one element means removing a set of security roles for an address in the running broker Updating one element means updating the security roles for an address (if match attribute is not changed), or means removing the old match address settings and adding a new one (if match attribute is changed) attribute match N/A Χ Changing this value is same as deleting the whole <security- setting&gt; with the old match value and adding '</security- <permission></permission> Adding one means adding a new permission definition to runtime broker Deleting a permission from the runtime broker Updating a permission- roles in the runtime broker attribute type N/A Χ Changing the type value means remove the permission of the old one and add the permission of this type to the running broker. attribute roles N/A Χ Changing the 'roles' value means updating the permission's allowed roles to the running broker
+Operation Add Delete Update <security-setting></security-setting> Adding one element means adding a new set of security roles for an address in the running broker Deleting one element means removing a set of security roles for an address in the running broker Updating one element means updating the security roles for an address (if match attribute is not changed), or means removing the old match address settings and adding a new one (if match attribute is changed) attribute match N/A X Changing this value is same as deleting the whole <security-setting> with the old match value and adding '</security-setting> <permission></permission> Adding one means adding a new permission definition to runtime broker Deleting a permission from the runtime broker Updating a permission- roles in the runtime broker attribute type N/A X Changing the type value means remove the permission of the old one and add the permission of this type to the running broker. attribute roles N/A X Changing the 'roles' value means updating the permission's allowed roles to the running broker